Acknowledgements and Honourings

 I approach these practices with humility and reverence, aware that the term “shaman” holds sacred meaning in many Indigenous cultures.

-In weaving feminine shamanic practices into my offerings, I hold space for the ancestral feminine energies and archetypes that live within us our very bones, inviting a connection to the wild, wise, and sacred aspects of ourselves that support healing and transformation.
+In weaving feminine shamanic practices into my offerings, I hold space for the ancestral feminine energies and archetypes that live within our very bones, inviting a connection to the wild, wise, and sacred aspects of ourselves that support healing and transformation.

 This work is often inspired by, or draws from, a variety of folk, earth-based traditions, and cross-cultural feminine wisdom, but it is not synonymous with any one specific Indigenous shamanic tradition.